zsiki/ls/doc/source/usersguide.rst

 Plot
 ::::

+This utility was added to the plugin for the ability to print land parcels or other ploygon type features automatically.
-The plugin offers the possibility to plot the actual map view or selected polygons using a precreated composer template file *(.qpt)*.
+The plugin offers two ways to achieve this:
+#.
+Firstly you can plot the actual map view by *Plot by Template* command using a precreated composer template file *(.qpt)*.
+#.
+Secondly it is also possible to plot selected parcels (polygons) by *Batch plotting* command using a precreated composer template file *(.qpt)*.
 Templates can be created by the print composer of QGIS (Save as template from the menu).
+Look at the QGIS documentation for help.

 Plot by Template
 ++++++++++++++++